Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 ### Assign a purchase to an existing customer

 Assign the current purchase to a registered customer.

+Alternatively, if the customer has a customer or member card, you can scan the customer via barcode, see [Assign a purchase to an existing customer via barcode scan](#assign-a-purchase-to-an-existing-customer-via-barcode-scan).

 #### Prerequisites